dnesteryuk/site_prism.vcr/README.md

   * Applies VCR cassettes while clicking on an element.
   * Applies VCR cassettes while loading a page.
   * Defines a waiter which will be used for waiting until an expected element is on a page or until an expected element has disappeared from a page (It is very helpful when a few external API requests are being executed after clicking on an element).
-  * Allows to redefines default VCR cassettes (cassettes which were specified while describing a SitePrism element) while clicking on an element.
+  * Allows to redefine default VCR cassettes (cassettes which were specified while describing a SitePrism element or a SitePrism page).
-  * Allows to redefine a default waiter (a waiter which was specified while describing a SitePrism element) while clicking on an element.
+  * Allows to redefine a default waiter (a waiter which was specified while describing a SitePrism element or a SitePrism page).

 ## Installation